Descendant and Community Engagement

 During the Spring 2019 semester, a group of students brought forward a student referendum that provided a vision for how students could be engaged with members of the Descendant community.
-In April, students voted in favor of the Referendum, expressing their support for a new student fee that would establish a fund to support Descendants.
-Our students—those who put forth the Referendum and those who participated in the dialogue on this issue this year—have demonstrated a deep commitment to leadership, and we are grateful for the passion, energy, and creativity that they have brought to this important conversation about responsibility, history, and reconciliation.
+Students voted in favor of the Referendum, expressing their support for a new student fee that would establish a fund to support Descendants.
+Our students—those who put forth the Referendum and those who participated in the dialogue on this issue—have demonstrated a deep commitment to leadership, and we are grateful for the passion, energy, and creativity that they have brought to this important conversation about responsibility, history, and reconciliation.

-The University has engaged with a variety of stakeholders, including our Board of Directors, alumni, faculty, staff, student leaders and Descendants, on the ideas outlined in the Referendum.
+The University continues to engage with a variety of stakeholders, including our Board of Directors, alumni, faculty, staff, student leaders and Descendants, on the ideas outlined in the Referendum.

-We embrace the spirit of this student proposal and will work with our Georgetown community to create an initiative that will support community-based projects with Descendant communities.
+We embraced the spirit of the student proposal and are working with our Georgetown community to build the framework that will support community-based projects within Descendant communities.
 This work will be grounded in our academic mission of education, research, and service; will provide opportunities for student leadership; and will be guided by extensive engagement and consultation with Descendants.
 The University will ensure that the initiative has resources commensurate with, or exceeding, the amount that would have been raised annually through the student fee proposed in the Referendum, with opportunities for every member of our community to contribute.

 Academic and Research Initiatives